phseiff/phseiff.github.io/README.md

   You might have guessed that this is done using javascript, which is executed every time an essay card is clicked;
   however, there are some things worth noting here:

-  * <strong>The content of the essays is hidden until it is unhidden by javascript, but it is not *loaded* by the javascript.</strong>
+  * *The content of the essays is hidden until it is unhidden by javascript, but it is not <strong>loaded</strong> by the javascript.*

     This is relevant because it means that my website is indeed a single-page-website, and loaded all at once.
     This means that you can open my website, disable your internet, and still access all of its contents, without having to manually cache every single page of it.
     It also implies better performance, since having the small overhead of loading some extra kilobyte of essay text (and a bunch of images, whom I might change to javascript-loaden if this becomes too much of a burden later) is much preferable over making separate server requests for every single subpage, each of whom varies only in parts of its content rather than relevant heavy boilerplate code.
     Having everything within the page at loading time is also relevant for supporting people who disabled javascript, but we will talk some more about that later.

-  * **Advanced as well as simple crawlers and applications find all subpages, including their metadata.**
+  * *Advanced as well as simple crawlers and applications find all subpages, including their metadata.*

     Advanced crawlers like the ones used by Google for page indexing emulate pages in a headless browser.
     This allows them to identify javascript-generated subpages, so every subpage (`phseiff.com/e/foo`, `phseiff.com/e/bar`, et cetera) is correctly recognized as its own page, including its title, description, language and contents, as indicated by the javascript-modified meta tags.